Guideline review date: 28 October 2021

 Compliance with the department’s

-Hearing protection for instrumental music teachers and instructor must be consulted.
+Hearing protection for instrumental music teachers and instructors must be consulted.

-Instrumental music program policy and Instrumental Music Program guidelines for managing hazards associated with COVID-19 must be adhered to.
+instrumental music program policy must be adhered to.